Erfankhodami/CalmBeforeTheStorm/README.md

 ### Downloadable Version
 1. Visit the [Itch.io page](https://erfan-khodami.itch.io/CalmBeforeTheStorm)
-2. Choose your platform (Windows/Mac/Linux)
-3. Download and run the executable
+2. Download and run the executable

 ## Development
 Built with: